 One major problem with other disposable and cloth face masks I tried was breathability.
 With other masks, I would often start to feel uncomfortable after about 15 minutes of use, especially in the summer heat.

-Thankfully, the mask's design is fairly lightweight and provides a comfortable amount of airflow.
+Thankfully, the mask's design is lightweight and provides a comfortable amount of airflow.

 It's secure enough to feel effective, yet not so tight that it feels constricting.
 There's even an adjustable band around the nose to help provide a custom fit, and the ear straps are easily adjustable as well.
 I've been using the mask while running essential errands, and I hardly even notice it's there.

 It comes with a filter

 It's surprisingly difficult to find fabric face masks with filters, so I was pleased to see that the Vida mask includes a PM2.5 6-layered activated carbon filter, which helps block airborne contaminants.

 The brand also sells a five-pack of filters, which I recommend picking up since they're meant to be replaced after one week of use.